Obama Takes Aim At Republican Jobs Plan

 "I think more teachers in the classroom is a jobs plan.
 More construction workers rebuilding our schools is a jobs plan.
 Tax cuts for small-business owners and working families is a jobs plan.
 That's the choice we face," he said.

-Obama says he's bent over backward to cooperate with Republicans.
+Obama says he has bent over backward to cooperate with Republicans.
 They have found some common ground, including a trio of free-trade bills that the president is set to sign later this week.

 But this bus tour is less about fostering cooperation than drawing bright lines between the two parties — lines that likely will only deepen between now and next November.